pm6six/NYC-Crime-Rate/README.md

 Go to https://data.cityofnewyork.us/City-Government/Police-Precincts/y76i-bdw7/about_data
 Click Export and download the GeoJson file.

+Store All three files into the Data folder

 # Requirements
 Download required libraries, which were written in requirements.txt by using the following command. pip install -r requirements.txt